Lipe-Albuquerque/Clinic-Repository/README.md

 to import the postman requests, come: import -> upload -> select the `requestsClinic` file that is in the `requestsClinic` folder in the project.

+## **Unitary tests**
+> Unit tests performed using the Mockito java library, all CRUD following the unit test pattern.

+Tests are located at:

+(src / test / java).

+can be used with the JUnit library.

 <table align="center">
   <tr>